Dick Bavetta

-Richard W. Bavetta (born December 10, 1939) is an American retired referee for the National Basketball Association (NBA).
+Richard William Bavetta (born December 10, 1939) is an American retired referee for the National Basketball Association (NBA).
 He debuted in the league in 1975 and never missed an assigned game until 2014, and he holds the league record for most officiated games with 2,635.

 His game on April 12, 2013, in Washington was his 2,600th consecutive game as an NBA official.

 Early life

 Bavetta was born in the Park Slope neighborhood of Brooklyn, New York on December 10, 1939.
 His father was an officer for the New York Police Department, and his mother was a homemaker.
 Bavetta attended Power Memorial Academy in New York City (the same school future NBA star Kareem Abdul-Jabbar attended) and is a 1962 graduate of St. Francis College in New York and played on the schools' basketball teams.
 He began officiating after his brother, Joe, who officiated for the American Basketball Association, convinced him that it would be an interesting career.
 A Wall Street broker for Salomon Brothers with an MBA in finance from the New York Institute of Finance, Bavetta began officiating games between fellow brokers in the Wall Street League, played at New York's Downtown Athletic Club, and later worked high school games.
 For ten years, he officiated Public and Catholic High School leagues in New York and later nine years in the Eastern Professional Basketball League, which later became the Continental Basketball Association.